6 Commando (Democratic Republic of the Congo)

-6 Commando was a mercenary unit of the Armée Nationale Congolaise (the Congolese National Army) in the Democratic Republic of the Congo.
+6 Commando was a mercenary unit of the Armée Nationale Congolaise (the Congolese National Army) in the Democratic Republic of the Congo that trained as commando.
+It specialized in counterinsurgency, direct action behind enemy lines, irregular warfare, long-range penetration, special reconnaissance, and tracking the enemy to combat or gathering intelligence.

 Formation and organization

 6 Commando was formed in August 1964 from mercenaries originally recruited in France, Belgium and Italy for 5 Commando.
 They were initially under command of Lt.
-Col. Lamouline, a regular Belgian officer and subsequently led by Belgian mercenary, Robert “Bob” Denard.
+Col. Lamouline, a regular Belgian officer and subsequently led by French mercenary, Robert “Bob” Denard.
+6 Commando members are trained to be capable of commando equivalents, their abilities were no different from the previously established 4 Commando and 5 Commando.

 6 Commando was organized into company sized units, each known as a “Choc” (French for “shock”).
 As at the time of the mercenary revolt in 1967, the ‘Choc’ or Company organization was: